-Welcome to the ATL Pension Scheme.
+Welcome to the NEU Pension Scheme.
 The Scheme offers you a wide range of benefits, helping you to enjoy financial security in your retirement and peace of mind for you and your family before you retire.

-The main features of the Scheme are summarised in this guide.
-The Scheme is governed by a formal Trust Deed and Rules, and where there is any difference between the provisions of the Scheme as laid out in this guide and those set out in the formal Trust Deed and Rules, the latter will apply.
-If you would like to see the governing documents or would like further information about the Scheme or your benefits, you should contact:
+The main features of the Scheme are summarised in this booklet, which is intended for guidance only.
+The Scheme is governed by a formal Trust Deed and Rules, and where there is any difference or dispute between the provisions of the Scheme as laid out in this booklet and those set out in the formal Trust Deed and Rules, the latter will take precedence.